Wildlife Prairie Park Animal Team

-The animal staff at Wildlife Prairie Park is an important aspect of our staff.
+The animal care team at Wildlife Prairie Park is an important aspect of our park.
 Learn more about each of the individuals who work hard each day to ensure that all animals at Wildlife Prairie Park are safe, fed, happy, and healthy in their habitats.

 Dr. Dave Knaak